 Both INTJs and ISTPs are uncomfortable expressing emotions.
 It is one of their weaknesses, and this inability to open up regarding important feelings can lead to relationship problems over time.

 While this is normal in every relationship to a degree, ISTPs are known for their hot and cold style of behaving when it comes to expressing emotion to their romantic partners.

 One day they might be gushing with adoration and falling over themselves to express their undying love for their loved one, and the next, they might be cold, distant, aloof and disinterested in showing the same feelings as before.

-This can leave the INTJ partner feeling confused and overwhelmed with the wild variation in the behaviour of their ISTP partner.
+This can leave the INTJ partner feeling confused and overwhelmed with the wild variation in the behavior of their ISTP partner.

 Planned vs. Spontaneous Fun

-At the root of this fundamental personality mismatch is the Perceiving function of the ISTP and the Judging one of the INTJ.
-The constant insisting on planning by the INTJ can frustrate the ISTP over time, creating unnecessary resentment in the relationship.
+At the root of this fundamental personality, mismatch is the Perceiving function of the ISTP and the Judging one of the INTJ.
+The constant insistence on planning by the INTJ can frustrate the ISTP personality type over time, creating unnecessary resentment in the relationship.

 For the INTJ ISTP relationship to work, both individuals need to learn to find a healthy balance.
 The INTJ needs to learn to let go more, and let their hair down.
 Their insistence on planning everything leads to them feeling lonely and bored at times themselves.